Jmcleodfoss/pstreader/pstExtractor/README.md

 `mvn clean package cargo:run -P tomee-local`

 ### Tomcat - standalone server
-The Tomcat admin user and server settings must be configured as for [TomEE - standalon server](#TomeEE - standalone server) This has been tested on Tomcat 9.
+The Tomcat admin user and server settings must be configured as for [TomEE - standalone server](#TomeEE - standalone server) This has been tested on Tomcat 9.
 To run on Tomcat 9 using Mojarra:
 `mvn tomcat7:deploy -P mojarra`
 To run on Tomcat 9 using MyFaces, pull in an extra required library using the environment variable: